 Access to an Ethics Committee and/or consultation as issues/concerns arise (and this would help to bring in awareness of ethical dilemmas) and what resources might be available to help address issues/concerns;

 All promotional materials for the home are reviewed to ensure that services and programs are described as LGBT inclusive.
-This would include all written material, i.e., brochures, fact sheets, materials used to promote the facility and provided to participants on tours of the facility, website etc.;
+This would include all written material, i.e., brochures, fact sheets, materials used to promote the facility and provided to participants on tours of the facility, Web site etc.;

 Strong linkages and partnerships with the Nova Scotia Department of Health, Department of Seniors, local Health Advisory Boards, and LGBT community organizations, etc. in order to inform and communicate any LGBT-specific programs and services to prospective applicants.